getgrav/grav-learn/pages/02.content/02.headers/docs.md

 So a file called `default.md`, will use the `default` template in the active theme.
 You can, of course, override this behavior by simply setting the `template` variable in the header and choosing a different template.

 In the example above, the page will use the `custom` template from the theme.
-This variable exists because you may need to change the template of a page programatically from a plugin.
+This variable exists because you may need to change the template of a page programmatically from a plugin.

 ### Taxonomy